mtoebes/ftc_app_decompiled/Decompiled-Libs/README.md

 Your "values.xml" should include an AppTheme style and all the resources listed in "R.txt" You can use either RobotCore's or Ftcommon's "values.xml" as template.

-As stated above, at this point you may have errors within the java classes that need to be fixed prior to building sucsessfully.
+As stated above, at this point you may have errors within the java classes that need to be fixed prior to building successfully.